 I arrived at the clinic for my scheduled appointment time of 11am.
-Booked myself in and got given a blue clip board with a few pages of general information that was required to be filled in.
-I had to fill in pages 2-8 and double check things such as next of kin on the paperwork.
-Much to my frustration my ex was still listed so had to get that all changed both at clinic and over the phone.
+I booked myself in and got given a blue clipboard with a few pages of general information that needed to be filled in.
+I had to fill in pages 2-8 and double check things, such as next of kin, on the paperwork.
+Much to my frustration, my ex-partner was still listed, so I had to get that all changed, both at clinic and over the phone.

 How much time should you allow for the appointment?

 Realistically, I would say 2-3 hrs not including travel time.